sandhyaparna/Data-Science/Modeling/Overfitting.md

 * The limit of the method is determined by the size of the holdout set - the number of times that the holdout set may be used grows roughly as the square of the number of collected data points in the holdout, as our theory shows.
 * Based on Differential privacy - It is a notion of stability requiring that any single sample should not influence the outcome of the analysis significantly.

+### Advantages of Thresholdout
+* Stability - Modifying a single data point doesn't chnage outcome too much
+* Differential privacy - Notion of privacy-preserving data analysis.
+Differential privacy is a strong form of stability that allows adaptive/sequential composition of different analyses